 Frequently asked Questions

-What are the four types of crowdfunding?
+What are the benefits of using rewards-based crowdfunding?